morganstanley/binlog/doc/UserGuide.md

 put additional constraints on the platform Binlog can work on:

  - Compiler: Clang (any platform) or GCC (x86 and x86_64 only)
- - Operating System: Linux
+ - Operating System: Linux or macOS
- - Executable format: ELF
+ - Executable format: ELF or Mach-O